Meta-Learning of Structured Task Distributions in Humans and Machines: Experiments

+We can give a neural network a bias toward spatial proximity using convolutions \citep{lecun1989backpropagation}.
+To test if this helps the agent, we replaced the agent's first fully connected layer with a convolutional layer.
+We find that this agent outperforms humans on the null task distribution(Fig.\ref{fig:convolution}b).
+We also find that it outperforms the spatial heuristic described above (Fig.\ref{fig:convolution}c).
+Note that this strictly reduces the expressivity (i.e. the number of parameters) of the model, and any improvements are due to the right meta-inductive bias (i.e. the right architectural inductive bias given to the meta-learner).
 However, humans still perform better than the agent in the compositional task distribution.
-This result provides a double dissociation between statistical learning and compositional inductive bias.
+Crucially, this means that which distribution is easier is different for the human and the agent -- humans find the compositional tasks easier than null, while the agent finds the null tasks easier than the compositional.
+This result exhibits a double dissociation between learning simple, abstract structure and statistical learning.
 It shows that the gap between humans and agents on the compositional task is not due to artificial meta-learners being overall worse learners than humans -- the convolutional meta-learner actually outperforms humans on the null distribution of equal statistical complexity.
-This provides further evidence that the inductive bias toward and representing compositional structure is what gives humans a competitive advantage over the agent on these compositional task distributions, and that meta-learners do not learn it despite access to compositional training distributions.
+This provides further evidence that the inductive bias toward and representing of simple abstract structure is what may give humans a competitive advantage over the agent on the compositional task distributions, and that meta-learners do not learn it despite access to compositional training distributions.